 - Lead counsel for TeleCheck.
 Inc. in two week federal court jury trial resulting in complete defense verdict on all allegations regarding Fair Credit Reporting Act.

-- Lead counsel for Studsvik Inc. in breah of contract case (benchtrial resulting in judgement for client).
+- Lead counsel for Studsvik Inc. in breach of contract case (bench trial resulting in judgment for client).

 - Successful resolution of two trade secret cases involving theft of trade secrets by employee (theft of manufacturing formulae and theft of confidential information by former employee via company computer system).